 How Does a Little Buddy Heater Work?

 Using a Little Buddy heater isn’t difficult.
 After screwing the portable propane cylinder to the bottom of the unit, you’ll simply use the piezo ignitor to start the heater with the push of a button.
+To see the process of starting the Little Buddy in action and to get a sense of its size, we suggest having a look at this YouTube video from Mr. Heater:

 Is a Small Propane Heater Safe Indoors?

 Using a small propane heater indoors can be safe IF you practice proper safety habits.
-Let’s run through some of the hazards of running a portable LP heater in an enclosed space, and the precautions that can be taken to remain safe while doing so.
+Let’s run through some of the hazards of running a portable LP heater in an enclosed space and the precautions that can be taken to remain safe while doing so.

 Carbon Monoxide Buildup